Harry Power: Bushranger

 Johnson turned to highway robbery and became a bushranger.
 By 1869 he was calling himself Harry Power.

 Power mentored Ned Kelly (photographed in 1871), who became Australia's best-known bushranger.

 Harry Power was assisted briefly by Ned Kelly, the young teenage son of poor Irish immigrants.
 The Kelly family sympathised with Power, and by May 1869 Ned Kelly had become his bushranging protégé.

 That month, the duo attempted to steal horses from the Mansfield property of squatter John Rowe as part of a plan to rob the Woods Point–Mansfield gold escort.
 They abandoned the idea after Rowe shot at them, and Kelly temporarily broke off his association with Power.
 Power ultimately proved to be unsatisfied with Kelly and Power later worked solo.

 On 7 May, Power held up the mail-coach at Porepunkah.
 On 22 May, he held up yet another coach on Longwood-Mansfield Road.
 Power claimed to have committed over 600 robberies in 1869, with these robberies being the first.
 Within four months of his escape, Power had stuck up a mail-coach three times.
-On the Saturday morning before 31 August, he stopped the Buckland coach on a public road, within five miles of the Ovens district, and for three hours stopped all travellers through that area.
+On the Saturday morning before 31 August, he stopped the Buckland coach on a public road, within 5 mi of the Ovens district, and for three hours stopped all travellers through that area.
 Power later boasted that, despite attempts by police to capture him, he visited Beechworth undetected and enjoyed a drink at a hotel.

 Power was not caught, despite his recognisable appearance; the third finger on his left hand was deformed, and he had trouble walking due to bunions on his feet which required oversized boots.
-Power would sometimes commit robberies a hundred miles apart in the span of a single day.
+Power would sometimes commit robberies a 100 mi apart in the span of a single day.
 A major factor in why Power was not caught was due to the unorganised and small local police force.

 In September 1869, the Victorian government offered a reward of £200 for Power's arrest; the amount was soon increased to £500.
 Power subsequently moved to New South Wales.
 There were claims that during these robberies Power had a young assistant who took care of the horses.
 Suspicion fell on Kelly.
 However he soon returned to Victoria.

 In March 1870, Power and Kelly held squatter and magistrate Robert McBean at gunpoint at his property Kilfera and forced him to turn over his watch.

 Power robbed both rich and poor alike.
 He held up stagecoaches, farmhouses, liquor stores, solo travellers and itinerant workers.
 He also set fire to a store in Gundagai, stole a young boy's comforter at gunpoint, and heavily beat a Chinese worker for not obeying him.
 Power boasted that he loved robbing from farmhouses and would visit them when the farmer had left for work and the wife was home alone.